Uses for Pulverized Glass

 Background The US has a glass recycling rate of around 27% compared to Europe’s 90% glass recycling rate.
 Despite having the tools and capabilities to recycle/reuse post-consumer glass, which is infinitely recyclable, most of it ends up in US landfills.
 There are a multitude of reasons for this, one is that fewer glass bottle manufacturers…

-Cornell University & Andela Products Use Glass Sand To Research Eco-Friendly Fertilizer Alternative
+Cornell University & Andela Products Research Eco-Friendly Fertilizer

 December 16, 2024

-Agricultural Fertilizer: Eco-Friendly Alternative Teaming up with Cornell University materials science and engineering graduate student Ryan Greene, Andela Products ventured into exploring glass sand as a potential fertilizer.
-Together, they crafted a process that turned waste glass into nutrient-rich silica pellets—creating a sustainable, sand-like fertilizer ready to enrich soils and reduce waste.
-“Through growth study…
+Agricultural Fertilizer: Eco-Friendly Alternative Teaming up with Cornell University materials science and engineering graduate student Ryan Greene, Andela Products is exploring glass sand as a potential fertilizer.
+Together, we crafted a process that turns waste glass into nutrient-rich silica pellets—creating a sustainable, sand-like fertilizer ready to enrich soils and reduce waste.
+“Through growth study research,…

 Glass Half Full Founder Franziska Trautman’s TED TALK